SHA3L/MowNgo/README.md

-# MowNgo
+# MowNgo Lawn Mowing App

-## MowNgo App   A mobile-first lawn mowing business app that supports:   - Offline job scheduling   - GPS-based lawn measurement   - Automated quoting system   - Inventory tracking   - Sync with the cloud when online   - Beautiful UI/UX for workers on the go
+**MowNgo** is an offline-first lawn mowing business app with GPS measurement, quoting system, job management, and clean UI.

+### Key Features:
+- Offline job scheduling and syncing
+- GPS-based lawn size measurement
+- Quoting system ($30/hour labor, $10 fuel, $5 travel)
+- Local job storage using SQLite
+- Clean and simple dashboard
+- Flutter + Firebase-ready structure

+### How to Build:
+You can build this app using [Codemagic](https://codemagic.io) by linking this GitHub repository.

+---

+> Created for efficient lawn care operations in the field.